claceio/clace/README.md

 - All plugins are internal (built into Clace binary) currently.
 The plan is to move to an external plugin model, plugins being loaded dynamically using [go-plugin](https://github.com/hashicorp/go-plugin).
 - SQLite is used for metadata storage currently.
 Support for postgres and other systems is planned.
 - Support for workflow jobs, which would have a form based interface with limited customizability, but with support for triggered and scheduled execution.
-- Support for application data persistance.
 - UI interface for Clace admin operations.
 - Record replay based automatic integration test creation.
 Record all responses at the plugin boundary and use that to replay integration test scenarios.
 This is speculative currently, depending on the how the external plugin model is implemented.
 - Distributed agent model, where the Clace server does the initial routing but the actual application execution happens on remote worker nodes.
-This feature, when added, might use a different licensing model.
-This is also speculative currently.

 ## Setup

 ### Build from source

+To install a release build, follow steps in the [installation docs](https://clace.io/docs/installation/#install-release-build).

-To install from source
+To install from source:

 - Ensure that a recent version of [Go](https://go.dev/doc/install) is available, version 1.21.0 or newer
 - Checkout the Clace repo, cd to the checked out folder